-2.1.1 Going Concern
+2.1.1 Going concern

-The Group as at 30 September 2019 had an Accumulated Deficit of \$1.1b and a Total Comprehensive Loss of \$45m for the year then ended.
-Additionally, the Group's Current Liabilities exceed Current Assets by \$67m.
-Current Liabilities which total \$113m include the current portion of Borrowings of \$64m.
-There is a guarantee by the Government of the Republic of Trinidad and Tobago (GORTT) for the Total Borrowings of \$448m and these are serviced in full by GORTT through the Ministry of Finance.
+As at 30 September 2021, the Group had a Total Comprehensive Loss of \$35.9m.
+Additionally, Current Liabilities exceed Current Assets by \$208.4m.
+Current Liabilities which total \$249.5m include the current portion of Borrowings of \$208.8m.
+There is a guarantee by the Government of the Republic of Trinidad and Tobago (GORTT) for the Total Borrowings of \$321m and these are serviced in full by GORTT through the Ministry of Finance.

-For fiscal 2019, GORTT's debt service, on behalf of the Group was \$83m.
+For fiscal 2021, GORTT's debt service, on behalf of the Group was \$64m.
 This debt service is accounted for as Capital Contributions (Refer to Note 2.13).